← Home

 Kroger Fuel Points let shoppers earn 1 point per $1 spent on groceries, redeemable at 10 cents-off-per-gallon per 100 points (with cap).
 The fuel program is one of the most generous grocery-tied loyalty offerings in the country.
 Kroger also operates fuel under sister brands Fred Meyer, Smith's, Fry's, and King Soopers regionally.

-Walmart gas station brand logo
+Walmart gas station brand logo: yellow sunburst spark mark

 Walmart